Blaž Blagotinšek

-Blaž Blagotinšek (born 17 January 1994) is a Slovenian handball player who plays for Frisch Auf Göppingen and the Slovenian national team.
+Blaž Blagotinšek (born 17 January 1994) is a Slovenian handball player who plays for SG Flensburg-Handewitt and the Slovenia national team.

 Career

 Club

 Blagotinšek was a member of Slovenian club RK Celje until 2016, when he joined Hungarian team Veszprém.
 In his last season with Celje, he scored 30 goals in the 2015–16 EHF Champions League.

 National team

-In 2012 he was for the first time a member of the Slovenian national team when he was only 18 years old.
-He played in qualifications for the 2014 European Championship.
+In 2012, at the age of 18, Blagotinšek was included in the Slovenia national team squad for the first time.
+He played in the qualifiers for the 2014 European Championship.

+He represented Slovenia at the 2024 Summer Olympics.